rsnirob/CheatSheet-Know-your-shortcuts/001 HTML Cheat Sheet/readme.md

             <a href="https://www.w3schools.com/" target="_blank">Visit W3Schools!</a>
             <p><a href="https://htmlg.com/" target="_blank" rel="nofollow">Click here</a></p>
             <p><a href="mailto:me@ruwix.com?Subject=Hi%20mate" target="_top">Send Mail</a></p>

-            By default, links will appear as follows in all browsers:
-                    An unvisited link is underlined and blue A visited link is underlined and purple An active link is underlined and red

 ###### HTML Links - The target Attribute
             _self - Default.
 Opens the document in the same window/tab as it was clicked _blank - Opens the document in a new window or tab